chloeadriancreates/sportsee/README.md

 ![Banner](READMEbanner.jpg)

 ## Presentation
+*This is a fictional project, which was project 12 of my OpenClassrooms front-end development program.* \
 SportSee is a dashboard prototype for tracking a user's workout stats (weight, calorie intake, performance...).
-This is project #12 of my OpenClassrooms front-end development course!

 ## Prerequisites
 - [NodeJS (version 16.17.0)](https://nodejs.org/en/)